learning-layers/openid-connect-button/README.md

 Tutorial
 --
-TODO: write tutorial; for now, refer to well-documented sample in index.html
+For now, refer to the well-documented sample client in index.html.
+TODO: write tutorial;